BOARD OF TRUSTEES (and Special Advisors)

 Moira Dorey is an environmental consultant and an active member of Woodstock Road Baptist Church.
-She has brought up 3 children in Oxford, has been a governor in Oxford state schools for over 10 years and is now a trustee of the River Learning Trust who run several of Oxford’s secondary schools.
+She has brought up 3 children in Oxford, has been a governor in Oxford state schools for over 15 years and is currently a governor of The Swan School in Oxford.
 She is driven by the desire for all students to know Christianity as a living faith open to everyone.

 Revd Dan Heyward is Vicar of St Andrew’s Church, North Oxford – a church with a passion for young people and desire to see the Christian faith described faithfully and compellingly in the public sphere.
 With many teaching staff and educationalists in the congregation, the church sees support for OSC as an important part of their ministry and mission.
 Dan also acts as an independent listener for a local independent school.
 Dan and his family were in Oxford from 2004 to 2011 before returning in his current role in 2016.